 - Preheat oven to 350 degrees F (177 degrees C).

 - In a large bowl, mix all dry ingredients.

 - Add strawberries and sliced star fruits.
 Toss with all ingredients.
 Cover and let stand for 30 minutes in refrigerator.

 - Pour filling into piecrust.
-Cover pie with lid or baking paper and aluminum paper on top.
+Cover pie with baking paper and aluminum paper on top.

 - Bake at 350 degrees F (177 degrees C), for 35 to 40 minutes.